stan014/GTimer/README.md

 ## Gettting Started

-Include the js file as the following:
+Include the js file like the following:
 ```html
 <script type="text/javascript" src="/js/timer.js"></script>
 ```

 ## Create a Job

-GTimer treat any interval function as a Job, each job need 3 parameters.
+GTimer treat any interval function as a Job, which create with 3 parameters.
- * id: the uniqueidentifer for job.
+ * id: the unique identifer for job.
  * interval: the interval of job be executed (ms).
  * f: the function will be executed.

-You can create a new job as the following:
+For example:
 ```javascript
 function hello(){
 	console.log('hello!');